Risk-aware stochastic scheduling of multi-market energy storage systems: Integrated hydrogen system

 \subsection{Electrolyzer}

 The electrolyzer is parametrized using a linear scaling law to model the rectification between grid AC and plant DC current.
-Efficiency factors are used for the DC/AC conversion and auxilliary equipment DC power consumption:
+Fixed efficiency factors are used for the DC/AC conversion and auxiliary equipment DC power consumption:

 where $d_\mathrm{elec}^{AC}$ and $d_\mathrm{elec}^{DC}$ (MW) are, respectively, the AC and DC electrolyzer power consumptions at hour $t$ and from market $m$.
 Electrolyzer efficiency and degradation factors are used to model the conversion of DC electricity to hydrogen gas: